 Culture is defined as "all material and spiritual values created in the process of historical and social development, and the whole of the means used in creating and transmitting them to the next generations, showing the extent of man's dominance over his natural and social environment" (Turkish Language Association, 2020).
 The historical process includes many definitions of the concept of culture.
 Despite differences in definitions and varying importance given to it in different societies, the basic elements constituting culture are gathered under language, religion, beliefs, values, norms, customs, and traditions (Sulkowski, 2012).
-On the other hand, spirituality is another concept related to culture.
-Spirituality is the effort to understand and accept the meaning of life.
-In other words, spirituality is the state of surrendering and trusting to a power higher than oneself when the individual is powerless in the face of problems perceived as insurmountable
+Sspirituality is another concept related to culture, is the effort to understand and accept the meaning of life.
+Spirituality is the state of surrendering and trusting to a power higher than oneself when the individual is powerless in the face of problems perceived as insurmountable

 Spirituality is a culturally sensitive and comprehensive concept that is related to human physical and mental health and involves emotions, thoughts, attitudes, and behaviors (Sirin, 2018).
-In this regard, culture and spirituality seem to be important factors affecting the individual's lifestyles and thus their health status specific to a society (Cakirer & Ocaktan, 2020).
+Culture and spirituality seem to be important factors affecting the individual's lifestyles and thus their health status specific to a society (Cakirer & Ocaktan, 2020).
 The health practices of societies performed with a cultural perspective are referred to as traditional health practices.
-Traditional or cultural practices are widely practiced all over the world, yet they are more common in developing and underdeveloped countries.
-Besides, these practices are frequently used by women, especially during pregnancy, childbirth, and postpartum periods (Cakirer & Calbayram et al., 2019).
+Traditional or cultural practices are widely practiced all over the world, and are more common in developing and underdeveloped countries.
+These practices are frequently especially during pregnancy, childbirth, and postpartum periods (Cakirer & Calbayram et al., 2019).

 Studies including pregnant women show that culture, spirituality, and religious beliefs are associated with health outcomes (Chehrazi et al., 2021; Durmus et al., 2022).
-A healthy mother and thus a healthy baby is the prerequisite for a healthy family and society.
+A healthy mother and a healthy baby is the prerequisite for a healthy family and society.
 Therefore, it is important to evaluate the interventions applied in the antenatal, innatal, and postnatal periods, where traditional practices are used frequently.
 While some of these practices do not affect the health of the mother, fetus, newborn, and infant, some others are known to be sometimes beneficial or harmful (Cakirer & Calbayram et al., 2019).
 Harmful traditional practices applied to mothers and babies seem to be a factor contributing to the increase in mortality and morbidity, which is a barrier to Sustainable Development Goals (SDGs).
-Ensuring a healthy and quality life at all ages is one of the sub-goals of the SDGs, which is a universal call for action including the goals to be achieved by the United Nations member states by the end of 2030.
+Ensuring a healthy quality life at all ages is one of the sub-goals of the SDGs, which is a universal call for action including the goals to be achieved by the United Nations member states by the end of 2030.
 In this regard, the purpose is to reduce and eliminate maternal, newborn, and child mortality.
-These goals indicate the importance of protecting women and children, who constitute more than half of the world population, from the harmful effects of some traditional practices.
-The most important finding emerging from all this information is that determining individuals' health needs and knowing about their traditional beliefs and practices are of great importance for increasing maternal and infant health.
+The importance of protecting women and children, who constitute more than half of the world population, is important.
 The literature has not been found studies that investigated practices and spirituality levels of societies in tandem.
 Therefore, the results of the present study are considered important in terms of filling an important gap in the literature.
 The purpose of this study is to determine the relationship between cultural practices and spirituality levels in prenatal, childbirth, and postnatal periods in women residing in seven geographical regions of Turkey in the prenatal, childbirth, and postnatal periods.